Stourton, Staffordshire: Stewponey

 The Stewponey public house and Foley Arms Hotel stood at the centre of Stourton at the junction of the A449 and Stourbridge-bound A458, immediately adjacent to the locks and bridges.
 It was rebuilt in the 1930s, and featured an outdoor swimming pool.
 It replaced an 18th-century inn, which was much smaller and outdated, but is known to have existed in 1744, when it was called the house of Benjamin Hallen, being the sign of the Green Man and called the Stewponey.
 The hotel was also rebuilt to provide more space for the parking of motor cars.
 It was a local landmark in the late 20th century.
 By 1999, however, its owners had decided to sell it to property developers and it was demolished in 2001 to be redeveloped for executive private housing, which has retained the name Stewponey.

 The origin of the name "Stewponey Inn" remains uncertain.
 Rev. Sabine Baring Gould claimed that Stewponey was said to have been a local pronunciation of "Estepona" and that the Estepona Tavern was so named because the founder of the tavern had been a soldier quartered in Estepona in Spain and his wife had come from there.
-Other suggestions include it being a corruption of Stouri pons (Latin for "bridge of Stour").
+Other suggestions include it being a corruption of Stouri pons (Latin for "bridge of Stour"), or that it derives from stepony.

 The Inn gave its name, Stewponey or Stewpony, to the nearby locks and bridge on the Staffordshire and Worcestershire Canal, below Stourton Junction.
 Beside them stand the Stewponey tollhouse, a brick structure of irregular octagonal plan, which is painted white.
 The original Georgian brick bridge was complemented in the 20th century by a modern road bridge.
 The entry to the towpath is still an important access point to the canal for walkers and there is parking immediately opposite for this purpose.